-Everybody loves a little lap dog — but when it comes to canines, big ol' fuzzy dog breeds are where it's at.
+Everybody loves a little lap dog — but when it comes to canines, big ol’ fuzzy dog breeds are where it’s at.
+There are just so many more things big dogs can do and places they can go.
+Plus, their size inherently makes them better cuddlers.

 Yeah, big dogs do usually require a ton of care when it comes to grooming and exercise, but they make up for it with their larger-than-life personalities — not to mention the affection they’re more than willing to dispense at the drop of a hat.
 Plus, do you think a Yorkie is going to help you train for a marathon?
 Nope, but a Lab or a German shepherd sure will.